- North America

 Ready to experience all that Costa Rica has to offer?
 Check out our Ultimate Guide to Costa Rica.

 Costa Rica is a dream destination whether you are looking for relaxation or adventure (or both!).
 There are plenty of activities for everyone to enjoy.
+For some amazing activities, check out the best things to do in La Fortuna, Costa Rica.
 The best things to do in Costa Rica are:

 Endless stretches of golden sands moistened by the foam of the turquoise waters... is there anything better than relaxing under fresh palm fronds?
 Check out these top beaches in Costa Rica: